UmangLucifer/Vlan-Testing/README.md

 <h1># Vlan-Testing</h1>

-<b>After Downloading the Vlan file and as its a bash script use ./ to run. </b>
+<b>After Downloading the Vlan file and save it as ' .sh' as its a bash script use ./ to run. </b>

 <h1>how to run in terminal</h1>